<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Reporting

-Fieldwire is known for its solid basis of tracking tools that allow project managers in large organizations to quickly and easily come up to speed on the progress of the job site.
+Fieldwire is known for its solid basis of tracking tools that allow job managers in large organizations to quickly and easily come up to speed on the progress of the job site.
 As such, it’s the go-to field management app for larger teams.

 The extensive feature set may bring along a steep learning curve: Some users have complained about the difficulty of using ‘detailed blueprint markup’ or ‘advanced task management’.